 Misunderstandings About Consultants

-Actually, a consultant might use many different styles, approaches and methods, depending on the nature of the client and focus of the consulting project.
+Actually, a consultant might use many different styles, approaches, and methods, depending on the nature of the client and the focus of the consulting project.

 - 10 Myths of Management and Organizational Consulting Part 1